 Peer Mentors is a one-semester peer mentoring program sponsored by the Office of Student Life.
-In the fall semester, incoming students are paired with returning students who will be there to assist students throughout the first semester.
-Studies show that having a peer mentor in the first semester or first year of college increases your likelihood to have a successful first year.
-By being involved with Peer Mentors, students will be able to meet students outside of their major and have someone to ask questions to without having to feel embarrassed.
-Mentees and mentors get to participate in activities, communicate with one another on a weekly basis, and attend group luncheons.
+Incoming students are paired with returning students who will be there to assist students throughout their first semester.
+Studies show that having a peer mentor during your first semester or first year of college increases your likelihood to have a successful first year.
+By being involved with Peer Mentors, students will be able to meet peers outside of their major and have someone to ask questions to without having to feel embarrassed.
+Mentees and mentors get to participate in activities, communicate with one another on a weekly basis, and attend group events and lunches.
 Students who have a mentor are able to participate in a variety of additional free activities, including ice skating, bowling, dinner and movie nights.

 Get A Mentor (incoming students only)